 - Requesting official interpretation or clarification of university policies.

 - Discussing and expressing its views on matters of overall staff welfare.

 - Suggesting staff employee representation on any appropriate university committee.

 - Seeking staff employee representation on an appropriate university committee.

 - Being a productive voice to further the aims of the university through improved relations among all staff employees and between all staff employees and the university administration.

-- Fostering internal partnerships and external relations between staff employees, faculty, students, the greater New Orleans community and other Tulane publics.
+- Fostering internal partnerships and external relations between staff employees, faculty, students, the greater New Orleans community.